-10.1 RSVP Objects
+10.1.
+RSVP Objects

 A new RSVP object is introduced.
-IANA is requested to make an assignment from the "RSVP Parameters" registry using the sub-registry "Class Names, Class Numbers, and Class Types".
+IANA has made an assignment from the "RSVP Parameters" registry using the sub-registry "Class Names, Class Numbers, and Class Types".

-o LINK\CAPABILITY object
+o LINK_CAPABILITY object

 '''

-Class-Num = TBA (form 10bbbbbb - suggested value 132)
+Class-Num = 133 (form 10bbbbbb)

 '''

 The Class Number is selected so that nodes not recognizing this object drop it silently.
 That is, the top bit is set and the next bit is cleared.